 Scaling Object X, Scaling Object Y Specifies how the texture is stretched along the x or y axis when applied to the object.
 The Texture option doesn't stretch the texture but applies it to the face of the object from the upper left corner to the lower right corner.
 The Clipped Face option stretches the texture so that it fits the face, minus the area covered by any inner strokes.
-The Face option stretches the texture is stretched.
+The Face option stretches the texture so that it fits the face exactly.
+The Extended Character option considers strokes when calculating the area over which the texture is stretched.
 For example, if you have a large, 20-pixel outer edge, the texture is stretched beyond the extents of the face.
 However, the texture is clipped to the face and only the extents are adjusted.